mkeshita/Mobile_Legend-Phishing/README.md

 ## ABOUT TOOL :

-MOBILE_LEGEND-PHISING IS A PHISING TOOL WICH IS USED TO PHISH A FREEFIRE ACCOUNT OF YOUR VICTIM.
+MOBILE_LEGEND-PHISING IS A PHISING TOOL WICH IS USED TO PHISH A MOBILE LEGEND ACCOUNT OF YOUR VICTIM.
 This tool works on both rooted Android device and Non-rooted Android device.

 ### AVAILABLE ON :